microsoft/AcademicContent/Workshop/6. HPC/SLURM Docker Swarm HOL.md

 	This command is actually a batch file that shuts down all of the container instances, effectively shutting down the SLURM cluster.
 You can use the **start-slurm** command to restart the container instances at any time.

-1. In the Azure Portal, open the blade for the resource group that contains the container service.
-Click the virtual machine whose name begins with "swarm-master" to open a blade for the master VM.
+1. Wait for the **stop-slurm** command to finish.
+Then go to the Azure Portal and open the blade for the resource group that contains the container service.
+Click the virtual machine whose name begins with **swarm-master** to open a blade for the master VM.

 	![Opening a blade for the master VM](Images/docker-open-vm.png)